A Grounded Biden Campaign Is Trying To Reach Voters In The Cloud

 "I think the next weeks or months, however long it is, are going to be really challenging for every campaign," said Teddy Goff, digital director for Barack Obama's 2012 reelection campaign.
 "I also think there's a huge opportunity: Everyone in America is sitting in front of their device all day and all night."

-The challenge, he says, is finding the right way to reach voter.
+The challenge, he says, is finding the right way to reach voters.

 "People are going to have to figure out what time people are paying attention to, and what channels work best, and what are the tactics you can get to get people to tune in," he said.